Links on Android Authority may earn us a commission. Learn more.

 Technology has advanced enough to make gaming PC laptops very powerful, often meeting the needs of demanding users.
 But while a laptop can be a viable option for mobile gamers, the best gaming PC desktops still have more to offer.
 Here are some reasons why you might want to pick one of the best gaming PC desktops instead of a laptop counterpart.

 Performance differences between gaming PC desktops and laptops

 While laptops can be plenty powerful, desktop components will trump mobile ones.
-Processors need to be smaller for laptops, so do GPUs.
-This is why CPU and GPU mobile counterparts will never be quite as good as the desktop ones.
+Processors need to be smaller for laptops, as do GPUs.
+This is why CPU and GPU mobile counterparts will never be quite as good as desktop ones.

 Better heat control

-Laptops are small and there’s no way around physics.
-Putting powerful components in a thin, light, and tiny package is sure to make your laptop hot.
+Laptops are small, and there’s no way around physics.
+Putting powerful components in a thin, light, and tiny package is sure to kick the temperature up a few degrees.
 Running a hotter PC will result in reduced performance and possible damage over time.
 You always want your computer to run as cool as possible, and the best gaming PC desktops can more efficiently achieve that.

 Gaming PC desktops can be easily upgraded

 Gaming laptops can only be upgraded to a certain extent.
 Sometimes you can change the RAM and storage drive, but that is usually about it.
 The best gaming PC desktops give you complete freedom over your internals.
 You can change the processor, motherboard, cooling system, power supply, RAM, storage, and even add cool lights to please your eyes.

 This proves to be of great advantage for gamers.
 If more RAM or a newer GPU gives you that edge to stay competitive, you can upgrade those components and be done with it.
 Most laptops have soldered components, and upgrading them is near impossible unless you buy a new computer.